soyMoka/Buscador-de-noticias---Informatorio/README.md

 # Buscador de noticias
+This app was made in 2022 in a React course as a end of course work.

 Esta aplición web fue realizada como trabajo final del curso de React del Informatorio en el año 2022

 ## Previews